RioRocker97/RioRocker97.github.io/README.md

 - V2 will be main branch for github page

 # Progrssion of V2
-- Got the initila structure
+- Got the initial structure
+- add simple content